Braces of Perfect Matching Width 2: Computing Perfect Matching Decompositions of Width Two

-So \cref{alg:order} produces an elimination ordering of width $2$ if and only if the brace $G$ that was given as input is of \PM-width $2$.
-We just have to translate this ordering into a \PM-decomposition and are done.
-In the second part of the proof of \cref{thm:width2elimination} a procedure is given to obtain a \PM-decomposition of $G$ from a matching elimination ordering of width $2$.
-Since all sets necessary for the construction of this decomposition can be computed from the ordering by iterating over edges and vertices of $G$ at most once, this procedure can be done in polynomial time and thus, we obtain the following result which concludes this section.
+So \cref{alg:order} produces an elimination ordering of width $2$ if and only if the brace $B$ that was given as input is of perfect matching width $2$.
+This ordering can be translated into a perfect matching decomposition of width $2$, as seen in the second part of the proof of \cref{thm:width2elimination}.
+Since all sets necessary for the construction of this decomposition can be computed from the ordering by iterating over edges and vertices of $B$ at most once, this procedure runs in polynomial time and thus, we obtain the following result which concludes this section.

-\begin{theorem} Let $G=\Brace{A\cup B,E}$ be a brace.
-There is a polynomial time algorithm that computes a \PM-decomposition of width $2$ if and only if $\pmw{G}=2$. \end{theorem}
+\begin{theorem} Let $B=\Brace{V_1\cup V_2,E}$ be a brace.
+There is a polynomial time algorithm that computes a perfect matching decomposition of width $2$ if and only if $\pmw{B}=2$. \end{theorem}